For Grant Seekers

 In early 2020, The David and Lura Lovell Foundation recognized a growing interest in organizational capacity building among our Grantee Partners in the areas of Inclusion, Diversity, Equity and Access (IDEA).
 This work falls within our Gender Parity focus area, as so many of the disparities facing women and girls disproportionately impact people of color and other marginalized communities.
 The COVID-19 pandemic has cast even greater focus on these disparities.

-The anticipated grant range is $3,000-$15,000 for initial exploration of IDEA initiatives, planning, or implementation of an initiative that is already in progress or in need of additional support.
+The grant range is $3,000-$15,000 for initial exploration of IDEA initiatives, planning, or implementation of an initiative already in process.